 Thorolfr remained outside the door for a moment, lost in a sea of strange words.
 But then he looked back at the woman waiting for him and he was, again, filled with comfort and warmth, as if he were home after a long journey.

 Thorolfr walked in and looked around, not knowing what to do next.
 Sensing his confusion, Nerissa went behind him and helped him remove his outer garments.
-She took his walking stick and bag and put them in the corner of the front room, tapped her lips with her thumb and first two fingers, then reached down and lightly patted a round pillow on the floor beside a short table.
-The pillow and the inside walls were just as plain as the outside walls.
+She took his walking stick and bag and put them in the corner of the front room, tapped her lips with her thumb and first two fingers, then reached down and, with her hand, patted a round pillow on the floor beside a short table.
+The pillow and the inside walls were as plain as the outside walls.
 The only patches of color lay on the table in an assortment of jewelry in various states of assembly.
 She swept the trinkets into a box as he sat down, and she disappeared into another room.

 Less than a minute later, she came back with a plate on which were two pieces of flat bread, two grape leaves, two thin slices of lamb and a few crumbles of goat cheese.